Be Involved with Customer Security Audits — Answers Matter

 Many companies that send out information security assessments have thousands of third parties that they're sending them to.

-Because of this, they generally employ a red-flag model to have assessments of interest bubble to the top of the pack.
-This isn’t necessarily a valid model to assess the security of another company, but it’s still the methodology that many organizations employ.
+Because of this, they generally employ a red-flag model to identify any assessments that aren't up to par.
+This isn't necessarily a valid model to assess the security of another company, but it's still the methodology that many organizations employ, so here are a few of our tips to help you answer these assessments more accurately.

 Red Flags Are Associated With How You Respond To Customer Security Audit